edibotopic/edibotopic-website/content/notes/Explication.md

-Philosophers have suggested certain conditions for a successful explication, including that the new concept is more clear and useful, but also that the new concept can be substituted for the original concept while still making sense.
+Philosophers have suggested certain conditions for a successful explication, including that the new concept is more clear and useful, but also that the new concept can be substituted for the old concept without a loss in the original meaning.

 [^1]: In the lingo of analytic philosophy, an _explicandum_ is replaced by an _explicatum_.